 How we're funded now

 As an independent organisation, we cover our running costs through organisational membership and e-learning courses fees.
 The surplus generated by consultancy and training services at Co-production Lab Wales also contributes to resourcing the Network's activities.

-In addition, we receive National Lottery Community Fund project funding to work specifically with Public Services Boards (2021-2026), and Welsh Government Third Sector Resilience Fund (Phase 2) funding via the Wales Council for Voluntary Action as part of the Covid recovery scheme (2021-2022).
+In addition, we receive National Lottery Community Fund project funding to work specifically with Public Services Boards (2021-2026).

 How we're governed